-This would mean that since you cannot own the land in Thailand as a foreigner you can however own what is on top of the land.
-This tends to be a much better option if you are married to a Thai than the usufruct.
+This would mean that since you cannot own the land in Thailand as a foreigner.
+You can however own what is on top of the land.
+This tends to be a much better option if you are married to a Thai.
+It may be a better option than the usufruct.
 Speak to one of your lawyers about your best options in Thailand, your marriage and property.

-- – For a period of 30 years
+– For a period of 30 years

 – For a period not exceeding the life of the owner of the land

-The registration fees of the superficies is 1.1% which included the 0.1% stamp duty over the price you are paying for the superficies to the owner of the land.
+The registration fees of the superficies are 1.1% which included the 0.1% stamp duty over the price.
+You are paying for the superficies to the owner of the land.

-Property in Thailand is a complex affair and it is always best to speak to a property lawyer in Thailand before you lease property or a family lawyer before you get married in Thailand.
-Most property agreements in Thailand tend to be settled before marriage as a protection of your property rights in the event of a divorce.
+Property in Thailand is a complex affair and it is always best to speak to a property lawyer in Thailand before you lease property.
+This or a Bangkok family lawyer before you get married in Thailand.
+Most property lease agreement in Thailand tend to be settled before marriage.
+This as a protection of your property rights in the event of a divorce.

 This is only one option available to you in Thailand.
 There are a number of options with regard to property in Thailand.
 You need to speak to one of our lawyers about your property options.
 Call us toll-free or walk into our offices in Bangkok.
 This for more information and advice while in Thailand.
 When you buy a condo in Thailand then be careful.